Yvette Phillips: Confessions of a Vintage Fabric Addict

 I do it my way

-Embroidery artists should feel free to develop their own style and adapt techniques they’ve learnt to suit this, just like an artist working in paint or pencil.
+Embroidery artists should feel free to develop their own style and adapt techniques to suit them, just like an artist working in paint or pencil.

 My challenge is to be less of a perfectionist.
 My stitching does look neat but that is my style – I paint and draw in the same way.
 To foster spontaneity, apart from keeping a loose colour palette in mind, I rarely plan the colours I’m going to use in advance.